nagasudhirpulla/GridInformationSystem/README.md

 ## TODOs
 * Restrict on delete in all many-to-many relations
-* Create Data ingestion API and Data Query API.
-Authentication would be by jwt tokens issued by api client keys
+* API Authentication to be done by jwt tokens issued by api client's keys
 * Provision to provide Tags to elements.
 This can be useful for element categorization
 * Create DB trigger type of notification when an element changes so that policies can be checked and caches can be updated with in a transaction.
 For example, if a substation name changes, a notification can be issued to update all related elements names with in a trasaction so that atomicity can be implemented.